 That being said, whatever forte you want to set up on Airbnb— whether it’s a private wing with its own entrance, a single room that shares a common bathroom, or your whole home while you go out for the weekend— you probably still need to invest something in your space.

 Becoming an Airbnb host is a perfect way to find new renters and publicize to a larger community and audience.
-When becoming an Airbnb host, you have to make essential improvements to your space to make it a better fit for any Airbnb guest.
+When becoming Airbnb Hosts, you have to make essential improvements to your space to make it a better fit for any Airbnb guest.
 You have to invest in a number of helpful amenities, some of which are extremely crucial for a pleasant Airbnb stay and experience, for instance — a keyless lock that makes check-in easier and comfortable, and others that basically help make the space more contented for longer-term guests stays, like a microwave, bridge, a separate furnished living area with Television, and others.

 No matter whether you choose to rent just a room, or rent out your entire house, you will have to factor in the overheads of keeping that space with needs and requirements.
 Airbnb lists towels, clean sheets, and toilet paper as must-haves, but in order to achieve the top ratings, you have to go above and beyond those basics.